telerik/ajax-docs/controls/imageeditor/functionality/using-custom-content-provider.md

 ---
 title: Using a Custom Content Provider
-page_title: Using a Custom Content Provider | RadImageEditor for ASP.NET AJAX Documentation
+page_title: Using a Custom Content Provider - RadImageEditor
-description: Using a Custom Content Provider
+description: Check our Web Forms article about Using a Custom Content Provider.
 slug: imageeditor/functionality/using-custom-content-provider
 tags: using,custom,content,provider
 published: True